This crockpot Italian beef recipe is the ultimate comfort food.

 - Sea salt and pepper

-Easy & fast!
-I love it when my family can come home to the delicious smell of a home-cooked meal like this one.
+Easy and fast!
+I love it when my family can come home to the delicious smell of a home-cooked meal like this crockpot Italian beef recipe.
+Please like and share this recipe, thank you. 🙂

 - Easy recipes for Hamburger Helper alternatives